minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 - Ubuntu - :code:`sudo apt-get install zenity`

-I compiled and/or installed everything, but :code:`mcpelauncher-client` doesn't start
+I compiled and/or installed everything, but Minecraft doesn't start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Chances are, you don't have the actual game yet.
 This project does **not** provide MCPE/Minecraft Bedrock Edition itself.